GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 1. Click [**Create**][spotlight-submit-create] to create the cluster.

-## Create the sample application
+## Get the sample application code

 Cloud Shell is a built-in command-line tool for the console.
-You use Cloud Shell to run the example app using a prebuilt container image.
+In this section, you start Cloud Shell and use it to get the sample application code.
+Later, you use Cloud Shell to run the example app using a prebuilt container image.

 ### Open Cloud Shell